Homemade Baby Food Recipes

 Can I freeze pear baby food?

-Yes, although you'll need to work quickly to avoid discolouration!
-You can read more about freezing baby food here - and our Homemade Baby Food Accessories page includes some great storage solutions.
+You can read more about how to freeze baby food here – and our Homemade Baby Food Accessories page includes some great storage solutions.

-Thawed pear can seem a bit runny, as the water tends to separate.
-A good stir is usually all that's needed - but, for this reason, we don't recommend thinning your pear baby food before freezing it.
+A good stir is usually all that’s needed – but, for this reason, we don’t recommend thinning your pear baby food before freezing it.

 How to thicken baby food purees